Freida Pinto: Early life and background

-Pinto was born on 18 October 1984 in Mumbai, Maharashtra, Western India to Mangalorean Catholic parents from Mangalore, Karnataka, South India.
+Pinto was born on 18 October 1984 in Mumbai, Maharashtra to Konkani Mangalorean Catholic parents from Mangalore, Karnataka.
 Her mother, Sylvia Pinto, was the principal of St. John's Universal School in Goregaon, West Mumbai, and her father, Frederick Pinto, was a senior branch manager for the Bank of Baroda in Bandra, West Mumbai.
-Her elder sister, Sharon, works for NDTV.

 Pinto had a middle class upbringing in the suburb of Malad, North Mumbai.
 She first wanted to be an actress when she was five years old, often dressing up and imitating television actors during her childhood.
 She later recalled being inspired by Sushmita Sen's victory in the 1994 Miss Universe competition, explaining that "the country was really proud of her, and I was like, one day, I want to do the same".
 Pinto attended the Carmel of St. Joseph School in Malad, North Mumbai and then studied at St. Xavier's College, Mumbai in Fort, South Mumbai.
 Her major was in English literature, with minors in psychology and economics.
 At college, she participated in amateur theatre, but declined acting and modeling assignments until her graduation in 2005.

 Despite her interest in acting from an early age, Pinto was undecided on what career to take until watching Monster (2003) while at college.
 She stated: "I guess it was when I watched Monster...
 I pretty much knew.
 I had to find a way.
 I had to do something like that, something completely transformational."
 In 2005, Pinto began a modeling career and joined Elite Model Management India, with whom she worked for two and a half years.
 She was featured in several television and print advertisements for products such as Wrigley's Chewing Gum, Škoda, Vodafone India, Airtel, Visa, eBay, and De Beers.